 If you love your Colorized Sketch which is using the color of the original photo, you should not proceed more now.

-This time, I will show you how to make a photo to color pencil sketch using a single color.
+This time, I will show you how to make a photo-to-color pencil sketch using a single color.

 Before we are proceeding to this step, let’s switch the color layer off.
-Click on the “eyeball” icon which is also known as visibility icon from the Layers panel.
+Click on the “eyeball” icon which is also known as the visibility icon from the Layers panel.

 Now, you will get the black and white version of your image.